Monmon891Awesome/YOLO12ELCDPPCC/docs/IMPROVEMENTS.md

-# LungEvity Platform - Improvements & Roadmap
+# PneumAI Platform - Improvements & Roadmap

 ## Overview
 This document outlines current implementations, planned improvements, and future features for the LungEvity platform.